-- never exchange personal contact details (address, e-mail, details, telephonenumber) with a pupil at the College: - never use social networking sites to have personal contact with pupils at the College; - never take photographs of a pupil without first seeking their permission and importantly also that of the Head of House to do so and being explicit about the intended use of the photograph;

-- never store photographs of pupils on the memory of any personal device; - take special care when posting personal photographs on sites like Facebook think of such sites as places where images are on public display; - be aware of the need to ensure that the College remains free from the dangers of online e-security threats and therefore should comply with the College's protocols relating to downloading files and following links provided when online including in emails and other communications.
+- 1. never exchange personal contact details (address, e-mail, details, telephone number) with a pupil at the College: - 2. never use social networking sites to have personal contact with pupils at the College; - 3. never take photographs of a pupil without first seeking their permission, and importantly also that of the Housemaster or Housemistress to do so, using a school owned device to do so, and being explicit about the intended use of the photograph; - 4. never store photographs of pupils on the memory of any personal device; - 5. take special care when posting personal photographs on sites like Facebook think of such sites as places where images are on public display; - 6. be aware of the need to ensure that the College remains free from the dangers of online e-security threats and therefore should comply with the College's protocols relating to downloading files and following links provided when online including in emails and other communications.